sergeinack3/PowerEduc/local/readme.txt

 ----------------------------------
 version.php is mandatory for most of the standard plugin infrastructure.
-The version number must be incremented most plugin changes, the changed version tells Moodle to invalidate all caches, do db upgrades if necessary, install new capabilities, register event handlers, etc.
+The version number must be incremented most plugin changes, the changed version tells PowerEduc to invalidate all caches, do db upgrades if necessary, install new capabilities, register event handlers, etc.

 Example:
 /local/nicehack/version.php
 <?php
 $plugin->version  = 2010022400;   // The (date) version of this plugin
-$plugin->requires = 2010021900;   // Requires this Moodle version
+$plugin->requires = 2010021900;   // Requires this PowerEduc version

 Local plugin capabilities